The Essential Elements of Neural Networks Explained

 Neural Networks and Deep Learning by Michael Nielsen

 Nielsen’s book dives deep into neural networks and deep learning.
 It focuses on the math behind it.
-Check it out on Amazon at https://amzn.to/3GXCnGK.
+Check it out on Amazon link

 Book Title Author Amazon Link

-Hands-On Machine Learning with Scikit-Learn, Keras, and TensorFlow Aurélien Géron https://amzn.to/3GKmVhi
+Hands-On Machine Learning with Scikit-Learn, Keras, and TensorFlow Aurélien Géron Shop now

-Pattern Recognition and Machine Learning Christopher Bishop https://amzn.to/4kMVuBo
+Pattern Recognition and Machine Learning Christopher Bishop Shop now

 These books cover a wide range of topics.
 They go from theory to practical use.
 They’re great for anyone interested in neural network architecture and components of neural networks.